It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

-Consequently, as spark plugs wear, the gap between plug electrodes can expand or close up; both negatively affect engine’s fuel economy and emissions.
+Consequently, as spark plugs wear, the gap between plug electrodes, can expand or close up.
+Both negatively affect, the engine’s fuel economy and emissions.

 So, it is important to be aware of, potentially damaging symptoms.
 Finally, have the vehicle inspected if something doesn’t seem right.